Sparta-117/CutCubeWithArucoPlane/README.md

 Use Realsense sr300 as its RGBD sensor.so it contains realsense driver and a corresponding ROS service node.

 --------------------------------------------
-Master Chief
+Master Chief\
-UNSC Defence Force ,Navy
+UNSC Defence Force,Navy\
 2018.1.11